RMertz/the_clinic/README.md

 To use the software log in, and navigate to your patients information.

-User Manual and Developer Doc can be found here: https://drive.google.com/file/d/1Zb1etBuM7Lw8xXzmmboCupWKsDgDypPj/view?usp=sharing
+Our User Manual can be found here: https://drive.google.com/file/d/1Zb1etBuM7Lw8xXzmmboCupWKsDgDypPj/view?usp=sharing

+Our Developer Doc can be found here: https://drive.google.com/file/d/1Oz6K2knvEcouEZFdY3m5G5k5feDI4lZ8/view?usp=sharing

 If you have any problems using the software please email us at antonmertz@gmail.com